NadeemSadiq/Hot-Monkey-Engine/README.md

 # Hot-Monkey-Engine (WIP)

-Python pipelined webscraping library that revolves around handling JavaScript scraping alongside HTML scraping.
-This wraps around the selenium driver to give an easier to use framework for webscraping.
-This library handles each pipeline item as a 'map-reduce' like sequence where you can 'map' UI data into an object and 'reduce' the data from it.
-However, unlike other webscraping libraries, this handles the pipeline in a more functional approach which removes a lot of the boiler plate code and complexity you get from building classes in larger pipelines as well making it much easier for people to dive into this library.
+Hot-Monkey-Engine is a Python pipelined webscraping library that revolves around handling JavaScript scraping alongside HTML scraping.
+Hot-Monkey-Engine wraps around the selenium driver to give an easier to use framework for webscraping.
+Hot-Monkey-Engine handles each pipeline item as a 'map-reduce' like sequence where you can 'map' UI data into an object and 'reduce' the data from it.
+However, unlike other webscraping libraries, Hot-Monkey-Engine handles the pipeline in a more functional approach which removes a lot of the boiler plate code and complexity you get from building classes in larger pipelines as well making it much easier for people to dive into Hot-Monkey-Engine.

-## About this library
+## About Hot-Monkey-Engine

-This library is designed to allow a pipeline to webscraping enforcing scraping logic to be separated from the core application logic.
-This allows integration with date from multiple sites/pages to be handled to return a list of objects which you can use at the other end without the need to merge together.
+Hot-Monkey-Engine is designed to allow a pipeline to webscraping enforcing scraping logic to be separated from the core application logic.
+Hot-Monkey-Engine allows integration with date from multiple sites/pages to be handled to return a list of objects which you can use at the other end without the need to merge together.

-This library also tries to tackle pages where certain features are hidden behind JavaScript allowing more data to be accessed.
-This allows even more data to be accessed and allows even more access to automated webscraping without the need to know which URL endpoints to hit.
+Hot-Monkey-Engine also tries to tackle pages where certain features are hidden behind JavaScript allowing more data to be accessed.
+Hot-Monkey-Engine allows even more data to be accessed and allows even more access to automated webscraping without the need to know which URL endpoints to hit.

-Lastly, this library  tries to tackle the ever changing nature of website UI.
-This library is designed to be able to identify such changes and allows you to resolve it quickly.
-Since this library is designed to be separated from the application logic, this means that.
+Lastly, Hot-Monkey-Engine  tries to tackle the ever changing nature of website UI.
+Hot-Monkey-Engineis designed to be able to identify such changes and allows you to resolve it quickly.
+Since Hot-Monkey-Engine is designed to be separated from the application logic, this means its much easier to intergrate into your application without having it tightly coupled to your application logic.

 ## Installation